 There are several patterns for a crocheted bassinet/purse on the web.
 All are little different, yet serve the same purpose.
 Most links do not work.
 This has caused problems in the past.
-I always share the links and when they don’t work for some people, they tend to get mad, sometimes at me.
-I understand how frustrating that is.
+I always share the links and when they don’t work it gets frustrating.
 I have never been able to find the very first link I used on the yellow cradle.
-I liked that one the best.
-As of now, I only can get one to work.
-I don’t care for its hood at all and it has more ruffles.
+I liked that pattern the best.
+As of now, I only can get one link to work, but I don’t care for its hood at all and it has more ruffles.
 I don’t think I have used the same pattern twice since I have never been able to get the same link to work twice!

-With two birthday parties this weekend, one for a 4yo and the other for a 7yo, this is perfect for me once again!
+With two birthday parties this weekend, one for a 4yo and the other for a 7yo, this is the perfect pattern for a gift.
 The problem?
 No working links!
 Why keep sharing something that is broken?
 I can remember the body of the bag is only a chain with half doubles, completely around, even on the starting chain.
 I have used this same beginning for purses of all sizes.
 I remember the row with back loops only and the long trebles spaces to weave the cord through.
-The hood seems it may prove to be more difficult.
-It wasn’t.
+The hood seemed it may prove to be more difficult, but it wasn’t.

 Following is the pattern I came up with this week.
-I am sure it is similar to others, they always have been.
+I am sure it is similar to others, but at least this link works.
 I am very proud of the hood.
-I didn’t think I understand enough about stitching to get it the shape that I wanted, but I think it may even be better than some of the other patterns I have tried.
+I didn’t think I understood enough about stitching to get it the shape that I wanted, but I think it may even be better than some of the other patterns I have tried.
 I hope you enjoy crocheting a cute cradle bag for a special little girl (or two) that you know.